ArduPilot/ardupilot_wiki/plane/source/docs/acro-mode.rst

 roll the plane upside down and let go of the sticks the plane will try to hold the inverted attitude until you move the sticks again.

+.. note:: the internal controllers will resist attitude changes, but drift due to turbulence or miss-trimming will result in gradual attitude changes.
+See ACRO MODE ATTITUDE LOCKING section below.

 When you apply aileron or elevator stick the plane will rotate about that axis (in body frame) at a rate proportional to the amount of stick movement.
 So if you apply half deflection on the aileron stick then the